Breach of a Family Violence Intervention Order in Victoria

 What if the protected person contacts me?

-For example, a protected person will not be in contravention of the intervention order if they invite you to come to their place of residence or spend time with you.
-However, you will be in breach if you accept the invitation.
-Therefore it is important to get legal advice before responding to any communication made by the protected person.
+In Victoria, a protected person cannot be found guilty of encouraging, permitting, or authorising a defendant to breach a Family Violence Intervention Order.
+This means that a protected person will not be in contravention of the order even if they invite the defendant to come to their home or spend time with them contrary to the conditions of the order.
+However, in this situation, the defendant will be in breach if they accept the invitation.
+Therefore, it is important to get legal advice before responding to any communication made by the protected person in an FVIO.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.